A simple function

 Here p is a mutable type object (integer) , when passed to function it gets assigned to a.

-Assigning 45 to creates a completely new object in the memory(as any immutable type does in the same way for general assignment as follows)
+Assigning 45 to a creates a completely new object in the memory(as any immutable type does in the same way for general assignment as follows)

 x = 10